herrkessler/SimplestGrid/README.md

 	+column(4, full)
 </pre>

-There is also a omega() like in Bourbon if you need to have a long list of elements, e.g.
+There is also a omega() like in Bourbon if you need to have a undefined list of elements, e.g.

 <pre>
 .ul